EasezzZ/EasezzZ.github.io/_posts/2018-04-06-First-Blog.markdown

 ---
 layout:     post
 title:      "A few words about me"
-subtitle:   " \"My first post here\""
+subtitle:   " \"A Ph.D candidate fighting on his way to the degree\""
 date:       2018-04-06 20:00:00
 author:     "YZ"
 header-img: "img/post-bg-sf.jpg"
 tags: Introduction
 ---

-> A Ph.D candidate fighting on his way to the degree
+>I am running out of time,

+>I need a doctor,

+>Call me a doctor,

+>To bring me back to life.

-—— by Yixuan 2018.04
+*—— by Yixuan 2018.04*